|Preston's pride - BAE Systems at Preston Guild|

 It brought to mind something Peter Mandelson said as long ago as 2013, that all too frequently ambitious industrial strategies are little more than 'pea-shooter' initiatives; haphazard and ineffective programmes too small to make any kind of difference.

 And in this context, are we facing something similar?
 And what does "democratise" the economy mean, other than letting committees of part time councillors decide where to spend money?
-Spending more state money locally isn't a new economic, it's arguably a good thing to do, but it isn't a paradigm shift it's been cracked up to be.
+Spending more state money locally isn't a new economic strategy, it's arguably a good thing to do, but it isn't a paradigm shift it's been cracked up to be.

 There is also need for a regulating, guiding and protecting state, more than has been previously fashionable.
 But my sense is there are two elephants in the room which the "new economics" thinking doesn't acknowledge.
 The first is big business.
 In Lancashire, again, the major anchor institution of Preston isn't even in Preston, but the city would be stuffed were it not for BAE Systems at Warton and Salmesbury, and its supply chain.